ubuntu-mate/mate-hud/README.md

 ### Manual Setup

-  * `mate-hud-service.py` should be started on session start-up.
+  * The `vala-panel-appmenu` applet for MATE should be added to a panel.
   * `mate-hud.py` should be started on session start-up.
   * The following should be added to the users `~/.profile` or `/etc/profile.d` or `/etc/X11/Xsession.d/`.